 15. Security Reserve

-• • Provides an additional layer of protection beyond individual collateral
+• • Provides an additional layer of protection beyond individual collateral at the protocol level

 • • Ensures ecosystem resilience during market stress